 He published 20 adult novels, two for children, a book of short stories, three books on Middle Eastern history, and reviews and literary criticism.

 Whilst he was working at the BBC, Newby wrote mostly at the weekends, fuelled by "excitement over a crux, a donnée, a paradox that I imperfectly understand."
 This crux was chiefly psychological, and often it was also related to nationality.
-Some of Newby's books could be classed as "Anglo-Egyptian," the author having taken much inspiration from that country.
-In other books, the idea of Englishness is examined under conditions where that "Englishness" is upset.

 If you have any comments on P.H.
 Newby or this web-site, the webmaster would be delighted to hear from you: please send all messages to the webmaster at .

 The header image a detail from The Picnic at Sakkara, drawn and painted by Davies Bailey.

 - Booker Prize winner: Something to Answer For (1968, Faber Finds)

 - Kith (1977, Faber Finds)

 - A Guest and His Going (1960, Faber Finds)

 - The Picnic at Sakkara (1955, Faber Finds)

 - A Season in England (1951, Faber Finds)